-Melrose Youth Soccer takes seriously it's commitment to provide a quality developmental youth sports program for the children of Melrose.
+Melrose Youth Soccer takes seriously its commitment to provide a quality developmental youth sports program for the children of Melrose.
 Part of that commitment is to ensure that we provide a safe environment for all those children in our program.
 The MYS Board of Directors has developed a comprehensive child protection policy that has been reviewed by Mass Youth Soccer, as well as a national organization that focuses on child protection.
+I’ve outlined, below, the commitment that you must make to this policy and to the protection of the children in the MYS program.

 COACHES EQUIPMENT BAGS: If you are not planning on returning as a coach next season, you are asked to drop off the equipment bag provided to you at the beginning of the season to the age coordinator.